GregAC/pico-stuff/pwm_dma/README.md

 PWM DMA Pico Demo
 -----------------

-This is the code described in my https://gregchadwick.co.uk/blog/playing-with-the-pico-pt2/.
+This is the code described in my blog: https://gregchadwick.co.uk/blog/playing-with-the-pico-pt2/.
 Read that for full details.

 The files present are: